 Working with a real estate agent or a broker

 Properties in Mexico are available for rent from a real estate agent or directly through the owner of the property.
-Realtors work closely with local landlords and can provide advice about which neighbourhoods to choose and avoid.
+Realtors work closely with local landlords and can provide advice about which neighborhoods to choose and avoid.

 A realtor may charge a commission fee to find a suitable rental, plus a possible ongoing fee to manage the rental.